KiltedCode/khandaria-campaign/characters/README.md

 ### Pawtrick Stewart 🐺

-Wolf animal companion (8) of Faleor, size large
+Wolf animal companion (10) of Faleor, size large

 ![Pawtrick Stewart, dire wolf](/assets/pawtrick.webp)

 Formerly known as `Wolf Dog` until with a speak with animals `Faleor` learned he prefers to go by `Pawtrick Stewart`.
 He has grown to large size.
 He is currently about 8' long and weighs about 650 lbs.
 His fur is largely shades of gray with some white mixed in.
-He has magic fang cast with permanency.
-He recently acquired a dire collar, allowing him to grow via the animal growth spell.
+He has **magic fang** cast with **permanency**.
+He recently acquired a _dire collar_, allowing him to grow via the **animal growth** spell.
 This will yield a `Pawtrick` twice his size and eight times his weight.

 ### Z 🐆

-Grass cat animal companion of `Pylia`, size medium
+Grass cat animal companion (5) of `Pylia`, size medium

 # The Second Party